 Reheating Foods Away from Home

 Trying to reheat food away from home is especially challenging.
 If you have access to an electrical outlet at work, however, I highly recommend investing in this lunch crock.
 It’s a 20 ounce, mini crock pot that reheats leftovers over a period of an hour or two.
 Jesse has been using his at work for the last five months and has been very pleased with it.
+(MAY 2016 UPDATE: Three years later Jesse still uses his lunch crock several times a week!
+We actually have two of them now (long story), which means that he never has to wait for one to be washed. :))

 Have you ditched your microwave?
 What are your best tips for reheating food without relying on your microwave?